Helter Skelter (manga): Plot

-Tada talks to Kozue about what she wants to do in five years and if she plans to keep modeling.
-To her surprise, Kozue admits that she actually looks forward to having a normal, obscure life and doesn't really care if anyone remembers her or not.
-Later on, Tada has a talk with the makeup artist who had long worked for her agency and Kozue learns Liliko's dark secret in having plastic surgery.
-Although she doesn't say anything about it, trouble is on the horizon.
+Tada asks Kozue if she plans to keep modeling in five years.
+To Tada's surprise, Kozue admits that she actually looks forward to having a normal life away from the spotlight and does not really care if anyone remembers her or not.
+Later, Kozue learns of Liliko's plastic surgery, but does not tell anyone.

-After losing her job and her boyfriend ending their relationship, Hada had enough of Liliko's manipulation and cruelty towards her.
-Out of spite and revenge, she sends every information of Liliko's dirty secrets to tabloid magazines everywhere.
-Hada's exposure brings trouble to Liliko, Tada's modeling agency, and the hospital.
-Soon everyone starts spurning Liliko by deriding her as a fake for her actions against her assistant, sabotage against Kozue and hiding what she used to look like underneath her fake body.
-Despite Tada's best efforts, upon realizing how much no one loves her, Liliko decides to destroy herself during a press conference.
-She seemingly disappears from the spotlight after that.
+After losing her job and being dumped by her boyfriend, Hada, having had enough of Liliko's manipulation and cruelty, mails the evidence of Liliko's lies to tabloid magazines everywhere.
+Despite Tada's efforts to rectify the situation, Liliko, scorned by the public, gouges her eye out with a knife during a press conference, seemingly disappearing from the public afterwards.

-Five years later, Kozue is now the top supermodel and the hospital has been further investigated.
-Tada's agency has shut down as the result of losing her models to the controversy surrounding her involvement with the hospital.
-The investigator has been transferred to another department where he encounters Chiharu who is more attractive as the result of both losing weight and corrective surgery.
+Five years later, Kozue is now the top supermodel and the clinic has been further investigated.
+Tada's agency has shut down as a result of losing her models to the controversy surrounding her involvement with the clinic.
+The investigator has been transferred to another department, where he encounters Chiharu, who is more attractive as a result of both naturally losing weight and cosmetic surgery.
 While partying with her makeup artist and friends after a photo shoot in Mexico, Kozue spies Tada for a moment before disappearing.
 Later, she celebrates the end of the shoot by going to a club notable for its "strange shows" and sees Liliko about to perform, wearing an eyepatch over her left eye.